Gun barrel sequence: 1965–1967

 For Thunderball, the aspect ratio of the films was changed to a Panavision anamorphic format and so the gun barrel sequence had to be reshot, this time with Sean Connery in the role.
 It is also the first gun barrel sequence in which the white dot segues to the film's pre-credit sequence, opening up to reveal the entirety of the scene.
+This is also the gun barrel which moves the least amount of seconds, for the point of Bond's final stance and the opening shot (the fake coffin of SPECTRE's Colonel Jacques Bouvar) almost completely overlap each other.

 Connery wobbles slightly while firing his gun as he adjusts his balance from an unstable position and he bends over to fire.
 Although the sequence was shot in colour for Thunderball, it is rendered in black and white for You Only Live Twice.

 1969 (George Lazenby)

 With a new actor, George Lazenby, in the role of James Bond for On Her Majesty's Secret Service (1969), a third sequence had to be filmed.
 As with Thunderball, the sequence was once again shot in colour.

 In this rendering, the white dot stops mid-screen and the credit line "Harry Saltzman and Albert R. Broccoli Present" appears, much as it did in Dr. No (albeit spelling out "and" instead of using the ampersand).
-The James Bond theme keeps playing though.
+The "James Bond Theme" keeps playing though.
 As the barrel begins to move and when it stops centre-screen, Bond is walking to position for around a second before turning and shooting as the camera tracks with him, resulting in a "treadmill" effect.
 Lazenby is the only Bond who kneels down to fire; this is also the only version where the descending blood completely erases Bond's image, leaving only the red circle.
 In this version, the gun barrel is awash with prismatic splashes of light.